scummvm/scummvm/doc/docportal/settings/cloud.rst

 Active storage
 	Choose from Dropbox, OneDrive, Google Drive, or Box.

-Once a Cloud service has been selected, further options are available:
+After a Cloud service has been selected, further options are available:

 Sync Now
 	Manually syncs saved games with the cloud service.
 Saved games automatically sync on launch, after saving, and on game load.